 Isolation from the Celtic Sea (both the Bristol Channel and the Bay of Biscay) appears to be more rigorous according to tagging information, with few individuals traversing the strong environmental and habitat gradients found in the rocky areas around Land's End.
-However, the 1998 year class is indicated to be above average from all tuning information with the exception of the UK-BTS survey.
-The fact that this cohort is not well represented in what is thought to be the best indicator of recruitment, yet is readily observed in information from the more westerly and offshore parts of the stock area may indicate that there are other, as yet poorly understood recruit sources within the region.
+However, the 1998 year class is indicated to be above average from all tuning information.
+The fact that this cohort is readily observed in information from the westerly and offshore parts of the stock area may indicate that there are other, as yet poorly understood recruit sources within the region.